 The bill for this repair turned me into a bucket of goo once I hit the hotel room, of course.
 But I got through.

-That’s the part I think see so many military spouses miss.
+That’s the part I think so many military spouses miss.
 We get so focused on the crisis and how we shoulda, coulda, woulda prevented it or dealt with it better that we never take the time to note that we did, in fact, handle it.
-Handling things is one of those signature moments of a competent adulthood.
+Handling things is one of those signature moments of competent adulthood.
 It is important to look back and see what tool we reached for and how that served us and what we will do in the next crisis.